 List all the files contained in a folder and its subfolders recursively with a cmd script.

-To get a list of files recursively in a single list with o split between each subfolder, type this cmd command:
+To get a list of files recursively in a single list without split between each subfolder, type this cmd command:

 dir /s /b